allelementary/crypto-vault/README.md

 off-chain encryption followed by on-chain storage through smart contracts, offering a robust solution for managing sensitive data in blockchain applications.

+Currently deployed on the Polygon Mumbai testnet only.

 ## Requirements
 - Python 3.9^